evertonGil/fornecedores-casamento/README.md

 - Delete supplier
 - This auto add news Places and type of suppliers in the form resgister
 - List, filter, find supplier
+- Authentication based in JWT and and session storage

 demo: https://fornecedores-casamento.herokuapp.com/